SoxIn4/git2jss/README.md

 ## Getting Started
 1. Fork the Project
-2. Install [Python version 3.6](https://www.python.org/downloads/) or higher. (this is because of the async requirements)
+2. Install [Python version 3.11](https://www.python.org/downloads/). (this is because of the aiohttp requirements, if you already have a python 3.6 or higher with aiohttp installed, you can probably use that)
-3. Run `python3.6 -m pip install -r requirements.txt` to install required modules
+3. Run `python3.11 -m pip install -r requirements.txt` to install required modules
-4. Run `./tools/download.py --url https://your.jss.url:8443 --username api_user` to download all scripts and extension attributes to the repository
+4. Run `python3.11 ./tools/download.py --url https://your.jss.url:8443 --username api_user` to download all scripts and extension attributes to the repository
-5. Run `./sync.py --url https://your.jss.url:8443 --username api_user` to sync all scripts back to your JSS
+5. Run `python3.11 ./sync.py --url https://your.jss.url:8443 --username api_user` to sync all scripts back to your JSS

 Optional flags for `download.py`: